United States Property Notebook

 Is Charlotte a good market for rental property investment?

 Yes.
-Low vacancy rates (around 4.5%), steady rent growth, and strong demand from new residents and young professionals make Charlotte attractive for rental property investment.
+Low vacancy rates (around 4.
+5 percent), steady rent growth and strong demand from new residents and young professionals make Charlotte attractive for buy-to-let property.

 What neighborhoods are best for buying property in Charlotte?

-High-potential neighborhoods include South End, NoDa, Dilworth, Plaza Midwood, and Ballantyne.
-These areas combine appreciation potential, rental demand, and lifestyle appeal.
+High-potential neighborhoods include South End, NoDa, Dilworth, Plaza Midwood and Ballantyne.
+These areas combine appreciation potential, rental demand and lifestyle appeal.
+Dilworth and Ballantyne anchor the prime tier; South End and NoDa carry the growth corridor.